 The decision to obtain my PMP took several months.
-I researched the certification, read reviews and learned about Project Management Institute.
+I researched the certification, read reviews, and learned about Project Management Institute.
 All the answers pointed me in the direction to keep going in the PMP direction.
-It was scary, exciting and overwhelming at the same time.
+It was scary, exciting, and overwhelming at the same time.
 At the beginning of 2019, I decided to go for it and set the goal to obtain my PMP before the end of the year.

 Here’s how I overcame my fear of going back to school.

 Education is an investment.
-Some companies offer tuition reimbursement for their employees.
+Some companies offer tuition reimbursement to their employees.
 Some people will go their own route and pay the cost on their own.
 Either way, you need to research the degree or certification and learn the best way to move forward with your education.
 Your career development is ultimately up to you.

 For me, I found LinkedIn Learning to be an excellent tool for my PMP certification.
 The cost was pretty low for a premium account and the premium account gives you access to the LinkedIn Learning videos.